Unity-Technologies/Graphics/README-FOLDER-CHANGES.md

 * The testing packages were moved from root to Tests/SRPTests/Packages
 * The test projects were moved from root to Tests/SRPTests/Projects **_except PostProcessing_Tests which stayed in the TestProjects/ folder._**

+Not all folders listed below are part of every release branch, ie, some folders might not be in your branch.

 <table>
   <tr>
    <td>